T-erry/personal-portfolio/README.md

 my Portfolio https://portfolio-personal-website.netlify.app/

 ## Author
-TERRYWACHUKA
+TERRY WACHUKA

 ### Description
-Thhis is a simple portfolio that gives an overview of myself.
+This is a simple portfolio that gives an overview of myself.

 ### Prerequisities
 You need to have git installed You can install it with the following command in your terminal $ sudo apt install git-all